 - Training program engagement: what is the uptake for your educational, continuous learning and mentorship programs?
 Has engagement increased as a result of diversity and inclusion training?

-Taking diversity training a stage further…
+Taking diversity and inclusion training a stage further…

 Diversity training is more than just changing the hearts and minds of existing employees who may have had less exposure to a diverse mix of people.
 When companies are invested in creating a workplace culture of real belonging, they need to look at changing the demographic composition of their workplace, through: